 Sec.
-221. Appeals from final decisions of the mayor and city council.
+221. Appeals from final zoning decisions of the mayor and city council.

-Any person with a special interest in a quasi-judicial or zoning decision that is substantially aggrieved by any final decision of the mayor and city council may take an appeal to the superior court.
-Such an appeal to the superior court shall be by writ of certiorari and shall be filed within thirty (30) days from the date of the final decision of the mayor and city council.
+Any person with a special interest in a zoning decision that is substantially aggrieved by the final decision of the mayor and city council may take an appeal to the superior court pursuant to O.C.G.A. § 36-66-5.1.
+Such an appeal to the superior court shall be filed within thirty (30) days from the date of the final written decision of the mayor and city council.
 Upon failure to file the appeal within thirty (30) days, the decision of the mayor and city council shall be final.